 max_allowed_packet size for version 5.7 is 4 MB.
 This setting is too small for database migration and can cause the migration to fail.
 Set

 max_allowed_packet to the maximum allowed value of

 In addition, set the following default parameters in order to use UTF8mb4, which supports UTF8 character sets.
-See this article for information about why Looker recommends using UTF8mb4 — not UTF8 — with MySQL.
+See the article In MySQL, never use “utf8”.
+Use “utf8mb4”. for information about why Looker recommends using UTF8mb4 — not UTF8 — with MySQL.

 On Amazon RDS instances, you apply this setting by creating or modifying a parameter group and editing the appropriate settings.
 We recommend that you copy the current parameter group and make the changes on the copy, especially if you are sharing parameter groups across several RDS instances.
 After saving the parameter group, apply it to the RDS instance.
 A reboot may be required.

 Looker relies on functionality that necessitates a

 row binlog.
 If you are hosting your own MySQL instance, set your

 row by issuing one of the following commands:

 Create a user and a database on the database instance, replacing